 ARCA will be installed at the KM3NeT-It site, about 100 kilometre off-shore the small town of Portopalo di Capo Passero on Sicily, Italy.
 The detection units of the ARCA telescope will be anchored at a depth of about 3500 m.
 With an appropiate granularity of the three dimensional arrays of sensor modules in the detector of the ARCA telescope, cosmic neutrinos with energies between several tens of GeV and PeV can be observed.

-Construction time line for ARCA
+Construction phases for ARCA

 The ARCA telescope will consist of two detector blocks of 115 KM3NeT vertical detection units – vertical lines with a height of about 700 m and equipped with light sensor modules to detect the faint Cherenkov light generated by the charged particles from neutrino induced interactions inside or close to the telescope.
+Construction of ARCA will proceed in phases adapted to the available funding.